|William C. Rickle, SJ

 - "Summary Plan Descriptions" - Commonly referred to as "SPD"s, these are condensed versions of the University Plan which every employee who participates in the programs receives.
 The University reserves the right to amend the Plans and SPD's as it deems appropriate; the website will contain current versions.

-- "Patient Protection and Affordable Care Act" - PPACA, the federally mandated program to provide health care to all eligible employees.
+- "Patient Protection and Affordable Care Act" - PPACA, the federally mandated program to provide affordable health care to all eligible employees that provides minimal essential coverage.

 - The University offers a reasonably priced, multiple-option, health care plan to benefits-eligible employees.
 The University plans include both low and high cost option insurance for either individual employees or employees and their families.
 Depending upon the option selected, premium contributions may be made with pre-tax dollars.
-Premium contributions are reevaluated and adjusted annually prior to open enrollment and all employees are informed of the premium contribution at that time
+Premium contributions are reevaluated and adjusted annually prior to open enrollment and all employees are informed of the premium contribution at that time.
+The University assumes the balance of the cost after the employee contribution and the deductibles delineated in the plan.

 2.4 Employee Notification